NazariiIhnat/todo-list-app/README.md

   <li><b>Automatic login: </b>The application automatically login if user refresh page.
 Autologin happens only if user did not logout and last login was less than an hour ago.
   </li>
   <li><b>Automatic logout:</b> The application automatically logout user after one hour.</li>
+  <li><b>Category edit:</b> User can edit category name and application automatically change name in relative tasks.</li>
+  <li><b>Category delete:</b> User can delete category with two options.
+The first optin allow user to delete category only and all relative to this category tasks will have no category.
+The second option will delete category and relative tasks.</li>
 </ol>

 <h2>Screenshots</h2>